 Introduction

 Chickpea (Cicer arietinum L.), commonly known as Bengal gram, serves as an essential legume crop cultivated for its protein-rich seeds and adaptability to diverse agro-climatic conditions.
 As the cornerstone of Indian pulse production, chickpea is cultivated on a vast scale and contributes significantly to the nutritional and economic security of the country (FAO STAT, 2019).
 India is the world’s largest producer and consumer of chickpea where it is cultivated in 10.91 m. ha. area yielding production of 13.75 m. tons with productivity of 1260 kg/ha during 2021-22 (Kumar et al., 2023; Verma et al., 2023).
 Despite its importance, chickpea faces major threats from storage pests, particularly the pulse beetle, Callosobruchus chinensis L., which is a primary pest of stored pulses (Rathore and Sharma, 2002).
 Callosobruchus chinensis is responsible for considerable postharvest losses, with estimates ranging from 40% to 50% in stored pulses (Mathur and Upadhyay, 1997).
 The insect causes severe grain damage during storage by feeding on internal seed contents, thereby reducing viability, nutritional value and marketability.
-These infestations are especially problematic in tropical regions where temperature and humidity conditions favor rapid pest development and multiplication.
+These infestations are especially problematic in tropical regions where temperature and humidity conditions favour rapid pest development and multiplication.
 While chemical insecticides have been commonly used to manage stored grain pests, their associated problems such as resistance development, toxic residues and environmental hazards have led to a renewed interest in alternative pest management strategies (Garriga and Cabllero, 2011).
 One of the most promising strategies is the development and deployment of pest-tolerant genotypes.
 Varietal resistance offers a sustainable, eco-friendly and economically viable solution to reduce losses caused by storage pests.
 Several earlier studies have identified genotypic variability in chickpea resistance against C. chinensis (Ahad et al., 2016; Soundararajan et al., 2012).
 However, the availability of resistant genotypes remains limited, making it essential to screen and identify promising lines that exhibit tolerance or resistance to bruchid infestation.
-The ability of chickpea to accept genetic traits from related Cicer species opens up possibilities for the development of resistant cultivars through conventional or molecular breeding methods.
+The ability of chickpeas to accept genetic traits from related Cicer species opens up possibilities for the development of resistant cultivars through conventional or molecular breeding methods.
 This study aims to evaluate a set of promising chickpea genotypes for resistance against C. chinensis.
 The outcome of this research will contribute to the development of pest-tolerant varieties, thereby reducing postharvest losses, improving seed storage and supporting food security efforts.

 Materials and Methods